Portfolio Highlights

 I only have eyes for you dear.

-The moon may be high, But I can't see
+The moon may be high, But I can't see a thing in the sky

 I only have eyes for you